• Home

 Divide your time into “Get Stuff Done” and “On Call”.

 How many times a day do you sit down to complete a task, only to be distracted by someone?
 A phone call, Snapchat or a co-worker walking over to you to tell you about their weekend.
 That’s fine in my “On Call” time.
 During this time, I’m fully available, whereas when I’m in “Get Stuff Done” mode, I’m unavailable.
-I turn my phone and email off, and have just a single window open on my laptop to keep me focused on the task in hand.
+I turn my phone and email off and have just a single window open on my laptop to keep me focused on the task at hand.

 Action a plan.

-Creating an action plan or a list of “to dos” is all well and good, but for ages lists have plagued me into a state of procrastination.
+Creating an action plan or a list of “to-dos” is all well and good, but for ages, lists have plagued me into a state of procrastination.
 I’d spend more time writing lists than actually doing the activities themselves.
 The second downfall of creating lists is that we’ll instinctively jump onto the easy tasks.
 Ever do that and have that mixed sense of accomplishment with an equal dose of guilt?
 That’s because while you may be working hard, you are skipping the task you really need to be doing – The one that’s been on your list for days, weeks, months.
 To move you towards the next level of success, always do the task you least want to do first.

 Stop settling for mediocrity.